 It is important to note how major events (MEs) are calculated and used in this report.
 An example of a ME includes severe weather, such as a tornado or hurricane, that leads to unusually long outages in comparison to your distribution system's typical outage.
-Both the eReliability Tracker and this report use APPA's ME threshold, which is a calculation based directly on the SAIDI for specific outage events, rather than daily SAIDI.
-APPA's ME threshold allows a utility to remove outages that exceed the IEEE 2.5 beta threshold for outage events, which take up to 10 years of the utility's outage history.
+This report uses APPA's ME threshold, which is a calculation based directly on the SAIDI for specific outage events, rather than daily SAIDI.
+APPA's ME threshold allows a utility to remove outages that exceed the IEEE 2.5 beta threshold for outage events, which considers up to 10 years of the utility's outage history.
 In the eReliability Tracker, if a utility does not have at least 36 outage events prior to the year being analyzed, then no threshold is calculated.
-If this is the case for your utility, then you will have a NULL value in the field below and the calculations without MEs in the SAIDI section of this report will be the same as the calculations with MEs for your utility.
+If this is the case for your utility, then you will have a NULL value in the field below and the calculations without MEs in the SAIDI, SAIFI, CAIDI, and ASAI sections of this report will be the same as the calculations with MEs for your utility.
 More outage history will provide a better threshold for your utility.

-Your utility's APPA major event threshold is 2.56.
+Your utility's APPA major event threshold is 3.72 minutes.